 How do gun background checks work?
 A look at the current system

-In the wake of the mass shooting at a Florida high school earlier this month, President Trump is seemingly open to strengthening federal background checks.
+In the wake of the mass shooting at a Florida high school earlier this month, President Trump is seemingly open to strengthening federal background checks for gun purchases.

 “While discussions are ongoing and revisions are being considered, the president is supportive of efforts to improve the federal background check system,” White House Press Secretary Sarah Sanders said Sunday, adding that the president has spoken to Senate Majority Whip John Cornyn about a bill to “improve federal compliance with criminal background check legislation.”